ogallagher/Complex-Processing-Game/README.md

 - [ ] Add color to environment transfer
 - [ ] Update environment server to take requests from multiple sources
 - [ ] Update central server to perform consolidation (put multiple broadcasts of the same heading type under a single heading)
+- [ ] Store other players as Player objects (subclass of Block with names and lamps)